amelie-girard7/Timetravel/README.md

 ```

 ## 4. Code
-The  project is a structured Python application, primarily dealing with data processing, model training, and prediction using a pretrained Flan-T5 model.
+The  project is a structured Python application primarily dealing with data processing, model training, and prediction using a pre-trained Flan-T5 model.
 This is a break down the the functionality of each file and dataflow:

 <img src="./images/structure.png" alt="structure"/>

 ### 4.1  `src/utils/utils.py`
 This file contains utility functions to handle data preprocessing and loading.

-- **`count_json_lines(file_path)`:** Counts lines in a JSON file, used for data validation or insight.
+- **`count_json_lines(file_path)`:** Counts lines in a JSON file used for data validation or insight.
-- **`load_first_line_from_json(file_path)`:** Loads the first line from a JSON file, could be used for testing or data inspection.
+- **`load_first_line_from_json(file_path)`:** Loads the first line from a JSON file, which could be used for testing or data inspection.
 - **`preprocess_data(row)`:** Processes each row of data, extracting necessary fields and constructing input-output sequences for model training or inference.

   - Input: x1x2yx1xx2